Services & Information

 Great Wakering is said to have the distinction of being one of the driest place in England with an average annual rainfall of well under 20 inches.

 The Parish Council offices can be found near the centre of the village in their own premises in Little Wakering Hall Lane.
-The office is open from Monday until Friday in the morning from 9a.m. until 12 noon excluding Bank Holidays.
-There are thirteen Parish Councillors serving three Wards.
-The current Chairman is Councillor Tony Porter and the Clerk is Mr John Watson.
+The office is open from Monday until Friday in the morning from 9 a.m. until 12 noon excluding Bank Holidays.
+If you wish to speak to the Clerk please make an appointment beforehand to guarantee availability.

-The site of St Nicholas Church above was probably used for worship even before the present church was begun about 1100AD.
+The Council is responsible for the village Allotments, Parish Burial Ground, Parish Clock in St Nicholas church tower, Public Toilets, Duck Pond, Bus Shelters and areas of Street Lighting.
+The Council organises an Annual Allotment Competition and in 2020 a Christmas Lights Competition.The site of St Nicholas Church above was probably used for worship even before the present church was built about 1100 AD.
 A board inside the porch lists Rectors and Vicars from the year 1200 with "Robert" being the first incumbent and "Peter" being the next.
 The Clock was installed to commemorate the coronation of King George V in 1911.
 There is also a Methodist and an Evangelical Church on Great Wakering High Street.